vcpavao/blog_site/README.md

-# Victor's Personal Website
+# New England Quiz Bowl Website
-Personal website for posting new music and allowing other users to comment, written with MEAN stack.
+Web application that will provide information for the New England Quiz Bowl community